korewireless/Microvisor-Demo-Remote-Debug/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

-You will also need a Twilio Microvisor Nucleo Development Board.
+You will also need a Microvisor Nucleo Development Board.

 ## Software Setup